JimmoLimmo/Project-2/README.md

 If you want to run a test without pushing, you can click into `YOLO Model Validation` on the left sidebar and press `Run workflow`.

-NOTE: There are issues ocassionally when running due to space limitations that can pop up when running.
+NOTE: There are issues ocassionally when installing requirements due to space limitations.
+Attempt to re-run the workflow if an error occurs.
 ---

 # Dataset Preparation & Utilities